BOOST: Bootstrapping Strategy-Driven Reasoning Programs for Program-Guided Fact-Checking: Atomic Functions

-\subsection{Atomic Functions}
+\section{Atomic Functions}

 Designing atomic functions enhances flexibility in function composition and enables more diverse reasoning programs.
 ProgramFC introduces a set of sub-task functions; however, its design entangles multiple capabilities, such as enforcing retrieval to use question as the query within the QA function, limiting query formulation and evidence composition.
 Additionally, it includes redundant sub-task functions, such as explicitly evaluating logical expressions to produce boolean labels, even though the reasoning program inherently encodes logical reasoning steps.
+Since the underlying LLM can only access these predefined functions, its flexibility is constrained; it cannot freely configure retrieval queries or compose retrieved evidence to verify sub-claims.

-To address these issues, we decouple sub-task functions and refine them into a set of \emph{Atomic Functions}, consisting of three core functions: RETRIEVE, QUESTION, and VERIFY.
+To overcome these limitations, BOOST includes a new abstraction of \emph{atomic functions}, which explicitly decouple the core operations of reasoning program synthesis.
+Unlike prior design, this design provides three orthogonal and composable primitives—\texttt{RETRIEVE}, \texttt{QUESTION}, and \texttt{VERIFY}—enabling LLM to flexibly formulate queries, compose evidence, and express complex reasoning strategies with greater transparency and control.

-\paragraph{RETRIEVE} This function takes a query $q$ and returns the retrieved evidence $e$ as a single-paragraph string.
+\paragraph{RETRIEVE} Given a query $q$, this function returns the retrieved documents $e$ as a concatenated string.